aaronbi/letters/README.md

 >
 >takes no args

-This command will increase the offset by 1.
+This command will increase the offset by 1. (currently out of bound offsets are not correctly handled)

 **offset_down**
 >keyword: " out "
 >
 >takes no args

-This command will decrease the offset by 1.
+This command will decrease the offset by 1. (currently negative offsets are not correctly handled)

 **add**
 >keyword: " up "